Last Updated: 06 January, 2026

 Kansas has ten casinos, six of which are tribal and four commercial.
 SB 84 officially became law on July 1, 2022, and the four commercial casinos, one of which was owned by the state, became legally allowed to partner with online operators and offer retail sports betting.

 It took until May 2023 for the state to change the sports betting law to allow tribal casinos to offer online sports betting.
-As a result, the Prarie Band Casino & Resort became the first tribal casino in the state to open a retail sportsbook on January 4, 2024.
+As a result, the Prairie Band Casino & Resort became the first tribal casino in the state to open a retail sportsbook on January 4, 2024.

 Retail Sportsbook | Location |